'Seamlessly blending professionalism with the personal touch'.

 When not at work, I am involved with MuffinPug Rescue, a caring/rehoming/ fundraising charity for unwanted or unwell pugs.
 I enjoy walking my dogs, agility training and holidays, as well as socialising with friends and family.

-At Welham Jones, I have that and with their support after attaining the NAFD Diploma in Funeral Arranging I am currently studying for NAFD Diploma in Funeral Directing.
+At Welham Jones I have that and with their support I have gained the NAFD Diploma in Funeral Directing.

 When not at work, I enjoy socialising with family and friends as well as going to the gym and the theatre.

 I joined Welham Jones in October 2011 having experienced the loss of loved ones because I wanted to help families going through the most traumatic and sad times of their lives.

 I have been the funeral arranger at our Chelsfield branch since February 2012 and in September 2014 I attained the NAFD Diploma in Funeral Arranging and Administration.

 Using the knowledge gained, and my experience in arranging funerals, I can provide advice to families so they can say goodbye to their loved one in their own personal way.
 And I endeavour to make sure their wishes are carried out.